Champagne Bollinger - Brut Grande Année 2007

 Wine rated (2019 guide) 17,5/20 (Great wine)

-It is beginning to develop, with a supple, creamy, and rounded mouthfeel.
-Nice finish.
+It is beginning to develop, with a smooth, creamy, and well-rounded palate.
+A lovely finish.

 About the estate:

-If there is one brand with a strong personality and highly recognizable style, it is Bollinger.
-This family-owned house in Aÿ produces wines with a strong Pinot Noir influence that are full-bodied, deep, and subtly aged.
-Bollinger has an incredibly rich history.
-It is a benchmark house that is always at the forefront of innovation.
-The quality of its older vintages is testament to this commitment to excellence, passed down from generation to generation.
-The character and vinosity of these gourmet champagnes remain exemplary.
+If there is one brand with a strong personality and a highly recognizable style, it is Bollinger.
+This family-owned house in Aÿ produces wines dominated by Pinot Noir—full-bodied, deep, and subtly aged.
+Bollinger’s history is incredibly rich.
+A benchmark house, always at the forefront of innovation.
+The aging potential of its older vintages attests to this commitment to excellence passed down from generation to generation.
+The character and richness of these fine dining champagnes remain a model of excellence.

 Wine Spectator